carbon-language/carbon-lang/docs/project/goals.md

 Programming languages do not succeed in a vacuum.
 The Carbon project cannot merely _design_ a language in order to succeed, it must tackle the full ecosystem of tooling that makes programmers effective using the language.
-This includes both necessary tools, such as a compiler and standard library, as well as a broad range of other tools that enable programmers to be more effective, efficient, or productive.
+This includes not only a compiler and standard library, but also a broad range of other tools that enable programmers to be more effective, efficient, or productive.
 There are several key examples of key tools or ecosystem components that we have as concrete goals for the Carbon project.